JeelDobariya38/Smart-Manager/CONTRIBUTING.md

 # Contributing to Smart Manager

-Welcome to Smart Manager!
-We appreciate your interest in contributing.
+Welcome to the Smart Manager project!
+We greatly value your interest in contributing to this endeavor.

 ## How to Contribute

-1. **Fork the repository:** Click on the "Fork" button on the top right corner of the repository page.
-This creates a copy of the repository in your GitHub account.
+1. **Fork the Repository:** Begin by clicking the "Fork" button located in the upper right corner of the repository's page.
+This action creates a duplicate of the repository within your GitHub account.

-2. **Clone your fork:** Clone the forked repository to your local machine.
+2. **Clone Your Fork:** Clone the forked repository to your local machine.
 Replace `YourUsername` with your GitHub username:

    ```bash
    git clone https://github.com/YourUsername/Smart_Manager.git
    ```

-3. **Create a new branch:** Create a new branch for your changes:
+3. **Create a New Branch:** Create a new branch for your contributions:

    ```bash
    git checkout -b feature/your-feature-name